joojoooo/FlappyBird/README.md

 I later added multiplayer support, not sure if the version that got spread has it, connect a second controller and press A to try it.

+This port was made using Unity with the Xbox 360 plugin.
+Sprites are straight from the original Android and Amazon Fire versions of the game Tried my best to match the original gameplay gravity, jumps, collision boxes, spacing between pipes, etc

 ## :clapper: Video Review ##

 https://youtu.be/J1_S5z4gUoo